Starter is public. Project HQ is gated.

 tasks.md

-centerline: preserve recoverable intent
+starter: preserve recoverable project intent

 Trust model